Quick Answer

 A significant 2025 change to Illinois law under Public Act 103-967 removed the prior practice of automatically pausing maintenance during the paying spouse’s incarceration.
 Effective January 1, 2025, a maintenance obligation continues to accrue as a legal debt during any period of incarceration.
 The paying spouse must file a formal petition for modification if they cannot pay due to imprisonment.
 Waiting does not stop the debt from growing.

-Modifying Maintenance in Sangamon County
+How to Modify Spousal Maintenance in Sangamon County

 Maintenance cases in Sangamon County are handled in the 7th Judicial Circuit.
 A petition to modify or terminate maintenance must be filed in the same court that entered the original order.
 The modification takes effect only for payments accruing after the other party receives notice of the petition.
 You cannot retroactively undo payments that already came due before the petition was filed.